 Discover the best way to clean grout on tile floors and walls to help get your grout white and sparkling again.

 Kitchen, bathroom and floor tiles can add to your home’s décor and there is no argument that they look beautiful when new.
 However, over time the grout in between those tiles collects dirt and grime and begins to look gray and dull.

-It is difficult if not impossible to keep your grout clean.
-Grout is a porous material and therefore easily absorbs dirt and grime deep down into the grout.
+It is difficult to keep your grout clean.
+This is because grout is a porous material and therefore easily absorbs dirt and grime deep down into the grout.

 Even the simple act of mopping your floor can push dirty water onto the grout (unless you are using a steam mop) where it can be absorbed adding to dirt building up in your grout.

 And unless you are using a steam cleaner, there is no easy way to clean your grout without putting in a bit of elbow grease and in the case of tile floors some time spent on your hands and knees.

 (You may also want to read this article on how to steam clean bathroom grout).

 Considering the time you invest, you want to be sure that your grout looks as good as new once you have finished with all of your efforts.